-As this project will provide seasonal data throughout the year to characterize red snapper discards, test the snapper grouper aggregate bag limit management option and determine angler satisfaction, the intent of the principal investigators is to conduct this project over a two-year time period in order to obtain two full years' worth of data.
-The project investigators intend to work with NOAA to consider modifications to this proposal and submit an updated EFP following the completion of year one in order to make improvements before embarking on the second year of data collection.
-The expected outcomes of the comprehensive full retention FWC Study Fleet proposal are to: 1) obtain more precise and accurate recreational catch and discard data of red snapper and other snapper grouper species to inform management, 2) determine the effectiveness of a 15-fish snapper grouper aggregate bag limit in reducing discards of red snapper and other snapper grouper species while also evaluating angler satisfaction on the proposed management strategy, 3) test effectiveness of an App developed by FWC for recreational data reporting that could potentially be expanded to a larger group of anglers in the future, and 4) develop an educational requirement to help reduce discard mortality of snapper grouper species that could potentially be expanded to all Florida State Reef Fish Survey anglers.
+As this project will provide seasonal data throughout the year to characterize red snapper discards, test the snapper grouper aggregate bag limit management option and determine angler satisfaction.
+The expected outcomes of the comprehensive full retention FWC Study Fleet proposal are to: 1) obtain more precise and accurate recreational catch and discard data of red snapper and other snapper grouper species to inform management, 2) determine the effectiveness of a 10-fish snapper grouper aggregate bag limit in reducing discards of red snapper and other snapper grouper species while also evaluating angler satisfaction on the proposed management strategy, 3) test effectiveness of an App developed by FWC for recreational data reporting that could potentially be expanded to a larger group of anglers in the future, and 4) utilize an educational requirement developed by FWC to help reduce discard mortality of snapper grouper species that could potentially be expanded to all Florida State Reef Fish Survey anglers.